soumyabrata23130/academy-of-technology/README.md

 # Academy of Technology

-Draft of a new website of the Academy of Technology (AOT).
+Old draft of a new design of the official website of the Academy of Technology (AOT).
+It is no longer being updated as the AOT website is redesigned to a better design.
+However, it can be used as a basis for other websites.

 ## Getting Started